 We collect the equivalent of one extra bin’s worth in one week in Spring and in Autumn.
 Boxes and bags are left at residents’ discretion and will not be replaced if missing or damaged.

 For more information about home composting and purchasing a compost bin please visit Oxfordshire Recycles.

 Your garden waste is recycled outside using a process called Open Windrows and the end product is sold to local farmers.
 We only accept garden waste in our brown bins.
 This means no packaging not even compostable packaging.
 As the process happens outdoors, packaging of any kind presents a litter issue.

 Anyone who is not a garden waste customer can dispose of garden waste at one of Oxfordshire County Council’s Household Waste Recycling Centres.
-These sites are open but please check their website for opening times and any restrictions, particularly COVID-19 restrictions.
+These sites are open but please check their website for opening times and any restrictions.